lichtmetzger/ExceptionalMapApp/Readme.md

-# Karte der Einzigartikeiten - App
+# Karte der Einzigartigkeiten - App

 The dev environment used here (at least for preview+Android) was Windows 11 + Debian 11 (on WSL).